ybot1122/playground/ssr-rsc-intro/README.md

 Hi.
 You have heard about about Serverside Rendering, Suspense/Streaming, and React Server Components.

-My goal is to explain each concept **in isolation**.
+My goal is to explain each concept in isolation.

 I think it is really important to separate these concepts, because a lot of guides, tutorials, and meta-frameworks lump them into one "thing".
 The reality is, they are all independent concepts.
 You can use any combination of these.
 You can also use none of these.

 Most likely, you are using a meta-framework like Next.JS and letting that meta-framework decide for you.
 Well in that case, how about a peek under the hood?

-To give you solid understanding, I am going to break out each of these into separate topics:
+To give you solid understanding, this tutorial is broken into 3 major topics:

 - Serverside Rendering
-- Suspense and Streaming
+- Suspense (w/ Streaming if using SSR)
 - React Server Components

+By the end of this tutorial, we will have a "mini meta-framework" that supports all of these features.
+I hope by building it up piece by piece, you can see the value and synergy these features have with each other.

 Let's get started.